sassoftware/viya4-deployment/docs/user/DockerUsage.md

     viya4-deployment --tags "baseline,viya,cluster-logging,cluster-monitoring,viya-monitoring,install"
   ```

-- I have a custom built cluster and want to install baseline and deploy viya only
+- I have a custom built cluster and want to baseline and deploy viya only

   ```bash
   docker run --rm \